digitalocean/container-blueprints/DOKS-CI-CD/README.md

   - `tekton-ci-channel.yaml` - this is optional and not being used by the kustomization from this tutorial.
 Provided as an example for how to use Knative Eventing channels feature.
 - `pipelines` - contains configuration files for the Tekton CI/CD Pipeline used in this tutorial.
 Following manifests are present here:
   - `tekton-argocd-build-deploy.yaml` - contains the definition for the CI/CD pipeline (in-depth explanations can be found inside).
+- `tasks` - contains configuration files for custom Tekton Tasks used in this tutorial.
+Following manifests are present here:
+  - `argocd-task-create-app.yaml` - defines the Argo CD task for creating new applications.
 - `triggers` - contains configuration files for the Tekton Triggers used in this tutorial.
 Following manifests are present here:
   - `rbac.yaml` - defines the service account and required role bindings used by the Tekton EventListener from this tutorial.
 This is required by the EventListener to instantiate resources, such as the Tekton CI/CD pipeline.
   - `tekton-argocd-build-deploy-event-listener.yaml` - contains the definition for the Tekton EventListener used this tutorial (in-depth explanations can be found inside).